atifrahman/SWALO/README.md

 ###### Important

-If Bowtie is used either only one thread can be used for mapping or results need to be sorted before running `bowtieconvert` as reads can be in different order if multiple threads are used.
+If Bowtie is used either use a single thread for mapping or sort the results before running `bowtieconvert` as reads can be in different order if multiple threads are used.